188.8.131.52 The Benefits of Merit Badges

 In the event unit leaders or other volunteers discover that any merit badge counselors are not following mandated procedures regarding the use of blue cards or working with the requirements as they are written, they should complete and submit to the council advancement committee the Reporting Merit Badge Counseling Concerns form (found in the appendix) .
 Unit leaders should regularly review the policies and procedures related to the merit badge process with Scouts, parents, guardians, and leaders, and counsel them on proper methods as the need arises.

-A few merit badges have certain restrictions, but otherwise any registered Boy Scout, Varsity Scout, or qualified Venturer or Sea Scout may work on any of them at any time.
-Before he begins working with a merit badge counselor, however, he is to have a discussion with his unit leader.
+A few merit badges have certain restrictions, but otherwise any registered Scout, Varsity Scout, or qualified Venturer or Sea Scout may work on any of them at any time.
+Before a Scout begins working with a merit badge counselor, however, the Scout is to have a discussion with hisorher unit leader.
 That a discussion has been held is indicated by the unit leader’s signature on the Application for Merit Badge, No. 34124, commonly called the “blue card.”
-Although it is the unit leader’s responsibility to see that at least one merit badge counselor is identified from those approved and made available, the Scout may have one in mind with whom he would like to work.
+Although it is the unit leader’s responsibility to see that at least one merit badge counselor is identified from those approved and made available, the Scout may have one in mind with whom he or she would like to work.
 The unit leader and Scout should come to agreement as to who the counselor will be.
-Lacking agreement, the Scout must be allowed to work with the counselor of his choice, so long as the counselor is registered and has been approved by the council advancement committee.
-However, see “Counselor Approvals and Limitations,” 18.104.22.168, for circumstances when a unit leader may place limits on the number of merit badges that may be earned from one counselor.
+Lacking agreement, the Scout must be allowed to work with the counselor of his or her choice, so long as the counselor is registered and has been approved by the council advancement committee.
+However, see “Counselor Approvals and Limitations,” 126.96.36.199, for circumstances when a unit leader may place limits on the number of merit badges that may be earned from one counselor.

 Because of the counseling opportunity involved, it is the unit leader’s responsibility to sign blue cards.
 In the role of giving leadership to the delivery of the troop program, a Scoutmaster, for example, has a better opportunity than other leaders to get to know the youth.
 This background with the Scouts allows a unit leader to add greater value in the discussion and counseling intended to take place with the signing of the card.
 However, in circumstances when this may be impractical—for example, in large units or when the unit leader may be absent—the unit leader may delegate authority to sign cards and conduct the discussions.
 This authority should be entrusted to a knowledgeable assistant unit leader.

-People serving as merit badge counselors must maintain registration with the Boy Scouts of America as merit badge counselors and be approved by their local council advancement committee for each of their badges.
+People serving as merit badge counselors must maintain registration with the BSA as merit badge counselors and be approved by their local council advancement committee for each of their badges.
 This includes those working at summer camp or in any other group instruction setting, or providing web-based opportunities.
-See “Counselor Approvals and Limitations,” 220.127.116.11.
+See “Counselor Approvals and Limitations,” 22.214.171.124.
 There are no exceptions.

 For example, Scoutmasters must register as merit badge counselors and be approved for any badge they wish to counsel or sign off in their troop.
 Before working with Scouts, counselors must have completed Youth Protection training within the last two years.
 They must be men or women of good character, age 18 or older, and recognized as having the skills and education in the subjects they cover.
 It is important, too, they have good rapport with Scout-age boys and unit leaders.